econoalchemist/SeedSigner/03_Hardware.md

 - North American delivery available from [Adafruit](https://www.adafruit.com/product/2885)
 - Philippines delivery available from [TechHaven](https://www.lazada.com.ph/products/raspberry-pi-zero-version-13-i2659573158-s12653906040.html?spm=a2o4l.seller.list.1.111a346bP5V0no&mp=1&freeshipping=1)

+If you are having a difficult time finding the RaspberryPi Zero hardware, some alternative sources are [Rpi Locator](https://rpilocator.com/) or possibly the [Raspi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), make sure to do your homework on compatibility with this version prior to purchasing it.
+Alternatively, if you are only able to find the WiFi and or BlueTooth enabled versions of the Raspberry Pi Zero, then [this](https://github.com/DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware) guide by [@DesobedienteTec](https://twitter.com/DesobedienteTec) will show you how to disable the communication radios.

 ## The WaveShare LCD HAT Display
 The WaveShare LCD Hardware-Attached-on-Top (HAT) is a 65mm x 30mm module that attaches to the 40-pin connector on the RaspberryPi Zero.
 This module features a 240x240 resolution, RGB display measuring 39mm diagonal.
 The embedded controls use a joystick and three push-buttons.
 Operating voltage is 3.3vdc.
 More specifications can be found [here](https://www.waveshare.com/wiki/1.3inch_LCD_HAT).